RedisGears/RedisGears/docs/function_advance_topics.md

 ```

-It is also possible to get all th arguments given to the function as a `JS` array.
-This is how we can extend the above example to except multiple keys and return their values:
+It is also possible to get all the arguments given to the function as a `JS` array.
+This is how we can extend the above example to accept multiple keys and return their values:

 ```js
 #!js name=lib